-I am a professor of information security and computer networks at Worms University of Applied Sciences (scientific director of the Center for Technology and Transfer and founder of the network security research group (NSRG)).
-In addition, I am a lecturer (Privatdozent) at the University of Hagen.
-Before my professorship, I was a PostDoc at Fraunhofer FKIE and led a research team on smart building security.
+I am a professor of information security and computer networks at Hochschule Worms, where I am also the scientific director of the Center for Technology and Transfer.
+In addition, I am a lecturer at the University of Hagen.
+Before my professorship, I was a PostDoc at Fraunhofer FKIE in Bonn, where I led a research team on smart building security.
 I received my Ph.D.
 (Dr. rer. nat.) and my Habilitation (Dr. habil.) from the Faculty of Mathematics and Computer Science at the University of Hagen in 2013 and 2020, respectively.

-A list of my mostly academic 160+ publications can be found here.
-However, I also wrote books about the Linux operating system and contributed open source code/patches to the free software community.
+A list of my 170+ mostly academic publications can be found here.
+However, I also wrote non-academic books about the Linux operating system and contributed open source code/patches to the free software community.
 There is also a list of selected talks that I gave.

 - CPS/IoT/smart building communications and security

-- Application of machine learning/AI for anomaly detection in networks and CPS
+- Application of machine learning/AI for anomaly detection in networks and networked CPS

 - Network information hiding (network covert channels and network steganography)

 I am a member of several steering committees, initiatives, program and organizing committees (cf. details.
 I am (or was) lecturing and supervising at Bonn University, FernUniversität in Hagen and Hochschule Augsburg.
 A list of my projects, both funded and spare-time software projects, is also available.